ucgmsim/nzgmdb/wiki/Parse-Geonet.md

 The pipeline implements efficient batch processing:
 - **Batch creation:** Events split into configurable batch sizes
 - **Progress tracking:** Processed batches tracked to enable checkpointing
-- **Parallel execution:** Multiprocessing support for improved performance
+- **Parallel execution:** Multiprocessing support for improved performance (can be adjusted to multiprocess over events and sites depending on the user's needs)

 ### 🔹 Error Recovery